umd-fire-coml/2022-t2-transformer/MIDI-song-extender/README.md

 generator.ipynb: this trains and tests the model locally.

-model-1.png, model-2.png: files for model architecture visualization
+model-1.png, model-2.png, chart.png: files for model architecture and system architecture visualization

 paths.txt: this is a file generated during preprocessing.